In this post, we show you four ways of how you can test and validate your startup idea. Hopefully, it’s a really awesome idea!

 A minimum viable product is basically a barebones version of your startup’s product.
 An MVP is used so you can test the hypothesis of your startup idea in a real-time environment.
 Because of this, not much can take place of a minimum viable product.

-For a complete description of how to build an MVP, we suggest reading the guide How to Build a Minimum Viable Product – StartupDevKit.
+For a better description of how to build an MVP, we suggest reading How to Build a Minimum Viable Product – StartupDevKit.

 In it, I show you seven ways of building an MVP, as well as provide resources for tools and service suggestions.